maciekgamma/github-users-viewer/README.md

 - Add more detailed error handling and user feedback
 - Check the UI/UX for accessibility and usability
 - Test the UI scaling on different devices and orientations
+- Add tests for components and hooks
+- Refactor the codebase to make it more readable and maintainable